Herein lies the Terms of Supply of The Nü Savings Group ('NSG').

 “Audit Report”: has the meaning given in clause 3.4;

-when banks in the United Kingdom are open for business;
+when banks in London are open for business;

 “CDM Regulations”: the Construction (Design and Management) Regulations 2015